PLPAcademy/day-3-assignment-SarahWanjiru/README.md

-# Env_Set

-# Environment Setup Assignment

-#Dart & Flutter

-1. What is the first step for installing Dart on a Windows machine?

-A) Install Homebrew
-B) Download the Dart SDK
-C) Update your PATH
-D) Run Dart Doctor

-2. Which command verifies the Dart installation on macOS?

-A) dart --install
-B) dart --check
-C) dart --verify
-D) dart --version

-3. What is the next step after downloading and extracting the Flutter SDK on Linux?

-A) Install Homebrew
-B) Update your PATH
-C) Run Flutter Doctor
-D) Create a new Flutter project

-4. What command is used to run a newly created Flutter app?

-A) flutter start
-B) flutter build
-C) flutter run
-D) flutter init

-#Python Installation

-What is the first step to install Python on a Windows system?

-A) Run the installer without any customization
-B) Download Python from the official website
-C) Open the terminal and type sudo apt install python
-D) Install pip manually

-Which option should you ensure is checked during Python installation on Windows?

-A) Install with default settings
-B) Install to a custom directory
-C) Add Python to PATH
-D) Install all available features

-How do you verify Python installation on any system?

-A) By running python --version
-B) By restarting your computer
-C) By opening the Python installer again
-D) By checking the Programs and Features in Control Panel

-What command is used to install pip on macOS and Linux?

-A) sudo install pip
-B) pip install python
-C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
-D) python --install pip

-What is the purpose of a virtual environment in Python?

-A) To keep your projects organized in one folder
-B) To install Python in a different directory
-C) To separate project dependencies and avoid conflicts
-D) To enhance Python performance on your system

-#MySQL Installation

-What is the first step to install MySQL on Windows?

-A) Download MySQL Shell
-B) Download MySQL Installer from the official website
-C) Install MySQL Workbench
-D) Set up a root password

-What setup type should you choose for a custom MySQL installation?

-A) Developer Default
-B) Server Only
-C) Full
-D) Custom

-Which products should you select during the MySQL installation?

-A) MySQL Server, MySQL Workbench, and MySQL Shell
-B) Only MySQL Server
-C) MySQL Server and MySQL Router
-D) MySQL Workbench and MySQL Utilities

-What is the purpose of setting a root password during MySQL installation?

-A) To create a user account for your MySQL server
-B) To secure your MySQL installation with a super-secret password
-C) To activate MySQL Workbench
-D) To allow multiple users to access MySQL

-How do you begin managing your database after installing MySQL?

-A) Start by installing additional plugins
-B) Launch MySQL Workbench and connect to your MySQL Server
-C) Run mysqladmin start in the terminal
-D) Restart your computer to activate MySQL
+✔️Environment Setup Assignment

+🔸Dart & Flutter

+🔹 What is the first step for installing Dart on a Windows machine?

+  -The answer is (B) -Download the Dart SDK

+🔹 Which command verifies the Dart installation on macOS?

+  -The answer is (D) -dart --version.

+🔹 What is the next step after downloading and extracting the Flutter SDK on Linux?

+   -The answer is (B) - Update your path

+🔹What command is used to run a newly created Flutter app?

+  -The answer is (C) -flutter run

+🔸Python Installation

+🔹What is the first step to install Python on a Windows system?

+  -The answer is (B) -Download Python from the official website

+🔹Which option should you ensure is checked during Python installation on Windows?

+  -The answer is (C) -Add Python to PATH

+🔹How do you verify Python installation on any system?

+  -The answer is (A) -By running Python --version

+🔹What command is used to install pip on macOS and Linux?

+  -The answer is (C) -curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

+🔹What is the purpose of a virtual environment in Python?

+  -The answer is (C) -To separate project dependencies and avoid conflicts

+🔸MySQL Installation

+🔹What is the first step to install MySQL on Windows?

+  -The answer is (B) -Download MySQL Installer from the official website

+🔹What setup type should you choose for a custom MySQL installation?

+  -The answer is (D) -Custom

+🔹Which products should you select during the MySQL installation?

+  -The answer is (A) -MySQL Server, MySQL Workbench, and MySQL Shell

+🔹What is the purpose of setting a root password during MySQL installation?

+  -The answer is (B) -To secure your MySQL installation with a super-secret password

+🔹How do you begin managing your database after installing MySQL?

+  -The answer is (B) -Launch MySQL Workbench and connect to your MySQL Server